Shamanbenny/ip/docs/README.md

 ---

 ### Adding To-Dos
-NightCoder lets you quickly add tasks to your to-do list, ensuring you don't forget important tasks during your coding adventures.
+nightcoder.NightCoder lets you quickly add tasks to your to-do list, ensuring you don't forget important tasks during your coding adventures.

 **Command Syntax:**
 ```